tabularelf/GMLspeak/1.0.0/getting-started.md

 ## Installing
 1. Download GMLspeak's .yymps from [releases!](https://github.com/tabularelf/GMLspeak/releases)
 2. With your GameMaker Project, drag the .yymps (or at the top go to Tools -> Import Local Package)
 3. Press "Add All" and press "Import".
+(Unles you are using a different version of Catspeak that GMLspeak provides for you.
+As of writing, it uses Catspeak v3.0.2)

 ## Updating to a new version